ibm-cloud-docs/FileStorage/faqs.md

 Further, when IBM decommissions a physical drive, the drive is destroyed before disposal.
 The decommissioned drives are unusable and any data on them is inaccessible.

-Customers with special requirements for compliance such as NIST 800-88 Guidelines for Media Sanitization need to perform the data sanitization procedure before they delete their storage.
+Customers with special requirements for compliance such as NIST 800-88 Guidelines for Media Sanitization can perform the data sanitization procedure before they delete their storage.

 ## I cannot cancel a {{site.data.keyword.filestorage_short}} volume because the Cancel action in the Cloud console is unavailable or grayed out.
 What’s happening?
 {: faq}